SPIRITUAL CHRISTIAN

 With the emergence of the ego and mental consciousness, destiny ceased to be felt as inevitable.
 Rather people with their rational consciousness thought they were now in control of life.
 This rationale coincided with the conceptualization of time as a linear continuum which pointed from the past to the future via the present moment.
 This was the beginning of the Contemporary Age.

-The experience of adulthood in the mental structure of consciousness centers on the interaction of the ego-persona in the material world.
+The experience of adulthood in the mental structure of consciousness centers on the interaction of the ego-personality in the material world.
 The individual has transitioned through early childhood development within the family into individual, autonomous identity in the adolescence phase, and finally, into the maturation of the self-concept as the ego-persona.
 Early in life, the “sense of self” is a vague, almost unconscious presence through childhood, but beginning in adolescence, we consciously and gradually formulate a concept of who we are based in part on the responses we have from our family, friends and peer group.

 The self-concept we begin to form as a teenager is very fragile as it is dependent on the reflection and feedback it receives from those significant “others” in its environment, and it is highly sensitive to what kind of positive or negative response it receives; these +/- feedback become the building blocks of the self-concept.